samn33/qlazy/doc/en/py/usage/qcirc_en.md

     q[1] -RZ(0.3)-

-For such quantum circuit, to add the 2nd qubit as a control qubit, set 2 to the 'qctrl' option as follows.
+For such quantum circuit, to add the 2nd qubit as a control qubit, set 2 in the 'qctrl' option as follows.

     >>> qc_ctrl = qc.add_controll(qctrl=2)
     >>> qc_ctrl.show()